mbucchia/OpenXR-Toolkit/hand-tracking.md

 ## Using with Oculus Quest or Quest 2

-1. Create and log in with a [developer account](https://developer.oculus.com/sign-up/).
+1. IMPORTANT: Create and log in with a [developer account](https://developer.oculus.com/sign-up/).
+You must be a registered developer for the Oculus runtime to expose the hand tracking features.

 2. Ensure that your Oculus software is up-to-date (v37 or later).